OpenLiberty/open-liberty-operator/helm-charts/ibm-open-liberty/README.md

-# Open Liberty Helm Chart
+# WebSphere Liberty Helm Chart for RHOS

 ## Introduction

-Open Liberty provides developers with proven Java EE 7 technology and the latest Eclipse MicroProfile™ capabilities for building microservices.
-Building cloud-native apps and microservices has never been more efficient, since you only have to run what you need.
-Our goal is to give you just enough to get the job done without getting in your way.
+WebSphere Liberty is a fast, dynamic, and easy-to-use Java EE application server.
+Ideal for developers, but also ready for production, Liberty is a combination of IBM technology and open source software, with fast startup times (<2 seconds), and a simple XML configuration.
+All in a package that's <70 MB to download.
+You can be developing applications in no time.
+With a flexible, modular runtime, you can download additional features from the Liberty Repository or strip it back to the essentials for deployment into production environments.
+Everything in Liberty is designed to help you get your job done how you want to do it.

 ## Resources Required

 A persistent volume is required, if you plan on using the transaction service within Liberty.
 The `server.xml` Liberty configuration file must be configured to place the transaction log on this volume so that it persists, if the server fails and restarts.

-## Accessing Open Liberty
+## Accessing WebSphere Liberty

 From a browser, use http://*external-ip*:*nodeport* to access the application.